x10-lang/x10-applications/LatticeQCD/README.txt

 make run-java

-#before running in x10, set the number of places and number of threads to run
+#before running in x10, set the number of threads to run
-e.g. export X10_NPLACES=2
 e.g. export X10_NTHREADS=4